Rounding Error Analysis of Linear Recurrences Using Generating Series: Solutions of Linear Differential Equations

 so that, in Lemma~\ref{lem:df maj ineq}, we can take $\hat{v} (z) = \hat{u}_0 (\varphi' + \varphi \hat{a}) \hat{h}$.
 The method of variation of parameters then leads to the expression

 Using the bounds from Lemma~\ref{lem:ipp}

-(where $z \hat{a} (z)$ could be replaced by $\int_0^z \hat{a}$ at the price of a slightly more complicated final bound) we see that $\hat{\delta} (z)$ is bounded by the right-hand side of~\eqref{eq:df final maj}. \end{proof}
+we see that $\hat{\delta} (z)$ is bounded by the right-hand side of~\eqref{eq:df final maj}.
+Note in passing that $z \hat{a} (z)$ could be replaced by $\int_0^z \hat{a}$ at the price of a slightly more complicated final bound. \end{proof}

-Step~\ref{step:add-error} of Algorithm~\ref{algo:dfsum} effectively computes an upper bound on $| \delta (\zeta) |$ using inequality~\eqref{eq:df final maj}.
+Step~\ref{step:add-error} of Algorithm~\ref{algo:dfsum} effectively computes an upper bound on $\abs{\delta (\zeta)}$ using inequality~\eqref{eq:df final maj}.
 It follows that the returned interval~$\tmmathbf{s}_N$ contains the exact partial sum $\sum_{n = 0}^{N - 1} u_n \zeta^n$ corresponding to the input data, as stated in the specification of the algorithm.
+This concludes the proof of correctness of Algorithm~\ref{algo:dfsum}.

+\begin{remark} Instead of $\varepsilon_n / (\abs{\tilde{u}_{n - 1}} + \cdots + \abs{\tilde{u}_{n - s}})$, one could compute a run-time bound directly on $\abs{\varepsilon_n / \hat{h}_n}$.
+Doing so leads to a somewhat simpler variant of the above analysis.
+We chose to present the version given here because it is closer to plain floating-point error analysis --- and gives us an excuse to illustrate the generalization to recurrences with polynomial coefficients of the technique of Section~\ref{sec:toy rel}.
+Another small advantage is that plugging in a sharper first-order majorant equation as suggested below requires no other change to the algorithm, whereas it may not be obvious how to compute a good lower bound on~$\hat{h}_n$. \end{remark}